 In the early days of grief, counselling is usually not what people and children need.
 Initially children often need the support and love from the adults they know and trust.
 As time passes the needs of the children may change and some find speaking to a bereavement counsellor supportive.

-If you want to seek advice from a child bereavement counsellor or make a referral, please call Liverpool Bereavement Services on: 0151 236 3932.
+If you want to seek advice from a child bereavement counsellor or make a referral, please call Liverpool Bereavement Service on: 0151 236 3932.

 Respecting client privacy and confidentiality are basic requirements for keeping trust and respect for the client’s well-being.
 Disclosure may only be authorised by the client or the law.